experiencedlisteners/jackdaw/README.md

 	  (list (- (car $d) $^p))))))
 ```

-The above first uses `DEFDISTRIBUTION` to defin a custom categorical probability distribution (which inherits from `JACKDAW:CPT`, an implementation of conditional probability tables that comes with jackdaw).
+The above first uses `DEFDISTRIBUTION` to defin a custom categorical probability distribution (which uses the built-in `JACKDAW:CPT`, an implementation of conditional probability tables).
 This custom distribution incorporates a factor that compensates for the fact that, in the world of discrete symbolic rhythms, metrical interpretations with longer periods have to spread out probability mass over more possible initial phases.
 This factor is calculated in the custom estimator defined below with `DEFESTIMATOR`.

 Next, `DEFMODEL` defines a dynamic Bayesian network graph with five variables (`M`, `D`, `P0`, `P`, and `I`), their graphical dependency relations, their probability distributions, and their congruency constraints.